 Every year our crew responds to an average of 1,000 potentially life-saving missions.
 When we start to fly 24 hours a day we anticipate this rising to 1,500 every year.

-During the first year of flying our AW169 helicopter, from June 2017 to June 2018, we responded to 915 missions.
-The biggest two categories were medical emergencies, including cardiac arrests, at 39% and road traffic collisions at 36%.
+In 2019, we responded to 959 missions.
+Of those, 846 missions took place during the day and 113 missions were at night.
+The biggest two categories were medical emergencies, including cardiac arrests, at 41% and road traffic collisions at 39%.
 The rest of the missions included incidents such as falls, fires, sporting accidents and industrial/farming incidents.